The DeanBeat: A Big Bang week for the metaverse

 The metaverse had a couple of Big Bangs this week that should put it on everyone’s radar.
 First, Epic Games raised $1 billion at a $28.7 billion valuation.
 That is $11.4 billion more valuable than Epic Games was just nine months ago, when it raised $1.78 billion at a $17.3 billion value.

 And it wasn’t raising this money to invest more in Fortnite.
-Rather, it explicitly said it was investing money in building out its plans for the metaverse, the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.
-Epic Games CEO Tim Sweeney has made no secret of his ambitions for building the metaverse and how it should be an open metaverse.
+Rather, Epic explicitly said it was investing money for its plans for the metaverse, the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.
+Epic Games CEO Tim Sweeney has made no secret of his ambitions for building the metaverse and how it should be open.

 And while that might sound crazy, he received $200 million from Sony in this round, on top of $250 million received from Sony in the last round.
 I interpret this to mean that Sony doesn’t think Sweeney is crazy, and that it too believes in his dream of making the metaverse happen.
 And if Sony believes in the metaverse, then we should expect all of gaming to set the metaverse as its North Star.
 Epic’s $1 billion in cash is going to be spent on the metaverse, and that amount of money is going to look small in the long run.